Materiality

 Step 1: Identifying Sustainability Issues in the Organizational Context

-CKPower considers various internal and external factors related to its business operations, including strategy, vision, objectives, and facility locations, as well as global and industry trends, risks, and opportunities that may impact future sustainability efforts.
+The Company considers various internal and external factors related to its business operations, including strategy, vision, objectives, and facility locations, as well as global and industry trends, risks, and opportunities that may impact future sustainability efforts.
 The assessment also incorporates universal human rights principles and historical events to analyze key and supporting activities throughout the value chain.
-This process helps identify stakeholder groups directly and indirectly affected—both positively and negatively—by CKPower’s operations.
+This process helps identify stakeholder groups directly and indirectly affected—both positively and negatively—by the Company’s operations.
 The value chain impact analysis results are detailed in Section 3 of the Annual Report 2024 (Form 56-1 One Report).
+Following this, the Company determines material sustainability issues that influence its long-term sustainability across environmental, social, governance, and economic (ESG) dimensions.
+The 2024 material topics were reviewed alongside the aforementioned internal and external factors.
+Additionally, the Company benchmarked its sustainability priorities against those of other companies within the same industry at both national and global levels.

 Step 2: Assessing Actual and Potential Impacts